Jimbly/dcexjam2025/README.md

 * Space on map screen after exit button selected is activating Wait, not closing the window
 * change W icon to basic attack icon when engaged
 * show actual item instead of chest graphic when there's a single item
+* Nope: battlezone: don't count through attack-blocking doorways - makes "nearest player" weird (someone on the other side of the door and far away) and ticking rules weird

 Credits
 =======